christian-byrne/infinite-parallax/README.md

 ### 3 - Inpainting

-Inpaint the composited layers such that the process uses the entire context
+- Inpaint the composited layers such that the process uses the entire context.
+- (Optional) Iterative Interrogation/Tagging at each step -> prepend to positive prompt

 ![alt text](docs/pictures/docs-dresden-inpaint.png)